joshboyan/weatherApp/README.md

  4. Start up the automated build and open chrome with Live Reload.
  `gulp`

- 5. Open the repo with your favorite text editor.
+ 5. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.

+###NPM

+ 1. Open your terminal and navigate to where you would like to download the package.
+ `npm install minimal-framework`

+ 2. Change directories into the repo you just cloned.
+ `cd minimal-framework`

+ 3. Install the node_module dependencies.
+ `npm install`

+ 4. Start up the automated build and open chrome with Live Reload.
+ `gulp`

- 6. Create open _components_ folder and create markup in _layouts_ and _pages_, add your styles to the _scss_ folder and JavaScript to _js_.
+ 5. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.